Perspiration: Mechanism

 Sweating allows the body to regulate its temperature.
 Sweating is controlled from a center in the preoptic and anterior regions of the brain's hypothalamus, where thermosensitive neurons are located.
 The heat-regulatory function of the hypothalamus is also affected by inputs from temperature receptors in the skin.
 High skin temperature reduces the hypothalamic set point for sweating and increases the gain of the hypothalamic feedback system in response to variations in core temperature.
 Overall, however, the sweating response to a rise in hypothalamic ('core') temperature is much larger than the response to the same increase in average skin temperature.

 Sweating causes a decrease in core temperature through evaporative cooling at the skin surface.
 As high energy molecules evaporate from the skin, releasing energy absorbed from the body, the skin and superficial vessels decrease in temperature.
 Cooled venous blood then returns to the body's core and counteracts rising core temperatures.

 There are two situations in which the nerves will stimulate the sweat glands, causing perspiration: during physical heat and during emotional stress.
 In general, emotionally induced sweating is restricted to palms, soles, armpits, and sometimes the forehead, while physical heat-induced sweating occurs throughout the body.

-People have an average of two to four million sweat glands, but how much sweat is released by each gland is determined by many factors, including sex, genetics, environmental conditions, age and fitness level.
-Two of the major contributors to sweat rate are an individual's fitness level and weight.
-If an individual weighs more, sweat rate is likely to increase because the body must exert more energy to function and there is more body mass to cool down.
-On the other hand, a fit person will start sweating earlier and more readily.
-As someone becomes fit, the body becomes more efficient at regulating the body's temperature and sweat glands adapt along with the body's other systems.